raspberrypilearning/networking-lessons/lesson-3/lesson.md

 ### On all the remaining client Pis

 Before reconnecting any remaining client Pis to the hub/switch, check that their `/etc/dhcpcd.conf` files are configured to get an IP address from a DHCP server.
-Enter the following command:
+Enter the following command into a terminal window (open terminal from the Accessories sub-menu on your Pi):

 ```bash
 sudo nano /etc/dhcpcd.conf